Conor Lenihan: Tonight with Vincent Browne

 While appearing in March 2011 on Tonight with Vincent Browne on television, presenter Vincent Browne asked if there was "a happy coincidence" between matters of national importance and what Lenihan was personally interested in, leading to what The Irish Times described as "some on-air rage".

 Post-political career

-In July 2011, Lenihan joined Skolkovo Foundation, a planned scientific and innovation center outside Moscow, Russia.
+In July 2011, Lenihan joined Skolkovo Foundation, a planned scientific and innovation centre outside Moscow, Russia.
 In August 2012, Lenihan joined the board of San Leon Energy, an oil and gas explorer with concessions in Poland, Albania, Morocco and Ireland.
-He remarried in Moscow in 2013.